marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 ### Amazon Storage Gateway

-- virtual machine that you run onprem with VMware or HyperV
+- virtual machine that you run on-prem with VMware or HyperV
 - provides local storage resources backed by Glacier and S3
 - use in cloud migration or disaster recovery
 - different modes:
   - file gateway (optional cache mode): S3 bucket seen as NFS share for on-prem
-  - volume gateway (optional cache mode): async replication to s3 with ISCI
+  - volume gateway (optional cache mode): async replication to s3 with iSCI
-  - tape gateway: virtual tape device for backups (ISCI VTL)
+  - tape gateway: virtual tape device for backups (iSCI VTL)

 Files written to this mount point are converted to objects stored in Amazon S3 in their original format without any proprietary modification.
 This means that you can integrate applications and platforms that don’t have native Amazon S3 capabilities.